-They are hardy perennials native to the Southern Europe, cultivated for their delicious edible taproots.
-Of the two species, Scorzonera (black oyster plant), however, is more popular than common or white-salsify, especially in Spain, Italy and Belgium.
+They are hardy perennials native to Southern Europe, cultivated for their delicious edible taproots.
+Of the two species, Scorzonera (black oyster plant), however, is more popular than common or white-salsify, especially in Spain, Italy, and Belgium.

 Scientific name:- 1.
-Common salsify: Tragopogon porrifolius.
+Common Salsify: Tragopogon porrifolius.
 2. Spanish or black salsify: Scorzonera hispanica.
 Both have similar growth characteristics as that of other Apiaceae family members like carrots, parsley, celery, etc.

-|Black oyster taproot.
-Note for long, linear black colored taproots.
-Photo courtesy: beck|
+|Black salsify.
+Note for long, linear black taproots.
+Courtesy: beck|

-The root grows about 12 to 16 inches below the surface and features thick bark like skin and sticky, white firm-textured flesh underneath.
+The root grows about 12 to 16 inches below the soil and features thick bark-like skin and sticky, white firm-textured flesh underneath.
 It takes about 120 days for the crop ready to dugout its root.
-In general seeds sown in summer to harvest in winter or in fall for harvesting in spring.
+In general, seeds sown in summer to harvest in winter or fall for harvesting in spring.

 Common Salsify, also known as light colored salsify, features long, linear leaves.
-It found commonly in Russia, France and Italy.
+It found commonly in Russia, France, and Italy.

 As in parsnips, oyster plants also require adequate exposure to winter frost for good crop production.
-Frosting facilitates convertion of much of its starch into sugars in the taproots and helps develop long, narrow, and firm taproots.
+Frosting facilitates the conversion of much of its starch into sugars in the taproots and helps develop long, narrow, and firm taproots.

 Salsify roots carry 82 calories per 100 grams, almost as that of in sweet potatoes.
-Nonetheless, its root is rich in several health-benefiting phyto-nutrients, inulin, vitamins, and minerals.
+Nonetheless, its root is rich in several health-benefiting phytonutrients, inulin, vitamins, and minerals.

 It is one of the excellent sources of soluble and insoluble dietary fiber.
 Inulin (not insulin) is a natural, soluble inert complex polysaccharide present in salsify roots.

-Several research studies from scientists at University of Newcastle at Tyne found that these compounds possess anti-inflammatory, anti-fungal, and anti-cancer function and offer protection from colon cancer and acute lymphoblastic leukemia (ALL).
+Several research studies from scientists at the University of Newcastle upon Tyne found that these compounds possess anti-inflammatory, antifungal, and anti-cancer function and offer protection from colon cancer and acute lymphoblastic leukemia (ALL).

 Further, the root is rich in many B-complex groups of vitamins such as folates, vitamin B-6 (pyridoxine), thiamin, and pantothenic acid.

-In addition, it also has healthy levels of minerals like iron, calcium, copper, potassium, manganese and phosphorus.
+Besides, it also has healthy levels of minerals like iron, calcium, copper, potassium, manganese and phosphorus.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure by countering effects of sodium.